RishabhVoid/RishabhVoid/README.md

 - Exploring Design: In my free time, I like to browse Dribbble and explore different designs.
 Not only does this give me inspiration for my own designs, but it also keeps me updated on what's popular.

 ## Let's Collaborate!
 I'm always open to exciting collaboration opportunities.
-If you're interested in working together on a project or have any questions, feel free to reach out to me via [email](mailto:rishabhvoid@gmail.com).
+If you're interested in working together on a project or have any questions, feel free to reach out to me via [email](mailto:rishabhvoid@gmail.com) or shoot me a message directly from my website [Contact](https://rishabhvoid.vercel.app/?view=contact).

 Let's create something amazing together!